Session

 Mengtian Yang ⋅ Zhekun Zhang ⋅ Mingheng Wu ⋅ jianwen yan ⋅ Hanshi Sun ⋅ Li-Wen Chang

 Deploying large-scale LLM training and inference with optimal performance is exceptionally challenging due to a complex design space of parallelism strategies, system optimizations, and hardware configurations.
-Accurate and rapid performance simulation is critical for guiding optimization efforts and system studies by validating “what-if” Hooker Figure hypotheses.
+Accurate and rapid performance simulation is critical for guiding optimization efforts and system studies by validating “what-if” hypotheses.
 To address this, we introduce Charon, a unified, modular, and fine-grained simulator for accurately predicting LLM performance.
-Experiments show Charon achieves high accuracy across different models and configurations, with an overall prediction error consistently under 5.35%, and even under 3.74% for training with over 10,000 GPUs.
-In a practical inference deployment case, Charon discovered a configuration that improved system throughput by 275% over a manually-tuned baseline, demonstrating its significant real-world value.
+Experiments show Charon achieves high accuracy across different models and configurations, with an overall prediction error consistently under 5.35%, and even under 3.74% for training with a large-scale GPU cluster.
+In a practical inference deployment case, Charon discovered a configuration that improved system throughput over an engineering-tuned baseline, demonstrating its significant real-world value.

 Hawkeye: Reproducing GPU-Level Non-Determinism

-Parrot: Persuasion and Agreement Robustness Rating of Output Truth
+PARROT: Persuasion and Agreement Robustness Rating of Output Truth — A Sycophancy Robustness Benchmark for LLMs

 This study presents PARROT (Persuasion and Agreement Robustness Rating of Output Truth), a robustness-focused framework designed to measure the degradation in accuracy that occurs under social pressure exerted on users through authority and persuasion in large language models (LLMs) the phenomenon of sycophancy (excessive conformity).
 PARROT (i) isolates causal effects by comparing the neutral version of the same question with an authoritatively false version using a double-blind evaluation, (ii) quantifies confidence shifts toward the correct and imposed false responses using log-likelihood-based calibration tracking, and (iii) systematically classifies failure modes (e.g., robust correct, sycophantic agreement, reinforced error, stubborn error, self-correction, etc.) using an eight-state behavioral taxonomy.
 We evaluated 22 models using 1,302 MMLU-style multiple-choice questions across 13 domains and domain-specific authority templates.
 Findings show marked heterogeneity: advanced models (e.g., GPT-5, GPT-4.1, Claude Sonnet 4.5) exhibit low “follow rates” ($\leq11\%$, GPT-5: 4\%) and minimal accuracy loss, while older/smaller models show severe epistemic collapse (GPT-4: 80\%, Qwen 2.5-1.5B: 94\%).
 The danger is not limited to response changes; weak models reduce confidence in the correct response while increasing confidence in the imposed incorrect response.
 While international law and global knowledge at the domain level exhibit high fragility, elementary mathematics is relatively resilient.
 Consequently, we argue that the goal of “resistance to overfitting pressure” should be addressed as a primary objective alongside accuracy, harm avoidance, and privacy for safe deployment in the real world.